lmangani/crow-metrics/README.md

 Metrics consist of:

-- **counters**: things that only increase, like the number of requests handled since the server started.
+- **counters**: numbers that increase only (never decrease), like the number of requests handled since the server started.
 - **gauges**: dials that measure a changing state, like the number of currently open connections, or the amount of memory being used.
 - **distributions**: samples that are interesting for their histogram, like timings (95th percentile of database reads, for example).